This information is for anyone who is considering whether to have electroconvulsive therapy (ECT), and their families or friends.

-About a fifth (17%) of people say that their memory was already causing them problems before they have ECT.
-This is often because of their depression.
-Directly after treatment, this figure increases to 23%; however, in most people, memory difficulties clear within two months of the last treatment and it do not cause problems or distress.
+In most people, memory difficulties clear within two months of the last treatment and do not cause problems or distress.

-All medical procedures carry risk; however, death caused by ECT is extremely rare.
+All medical procedures carry risk.
 If the anaesthetist considers it unsafe to give you an anaesthetic, you will not be able to have ECT.
-The death rate following ECT is less than that for other minor surgical procedures.

-Very rarely, ECT can trigger a prolonged seizure.
+Very rarely, ECT can trigger a prolonged fit.
 This would be immediately treated by the medical staff present.

 Long-term side effects

-Rigorous scientific research has not found any evidence of physical brain damage to patients who have had ECT.
+Rigorous scientific research has not found any evidence of physical brain damage in patients who have had ECT.
 There is no increased risk of epilepsy, stroke or dementia after ECT.

 What can happen if you don’t have ECT?

-You and your doctor will need to look at the risks of side effects from the treatment with the risks, for you, of not having ECT.
-Not having the treatment may mean that you are more likely to have:
+You and your doctor will need to balance the risk of you experiencing side effects from ECT with the risk of you not having ECT.
+Not having ECT may mean that you are more likely to have: